hibbitts-design/docsify-open-publishing-starter-kit/docs/standard-page.md

 ## Standard Page

 This is an example standard page, where an image from a shared folder is included.
-This page also shows how to add classes to Markdown images for altering its appearance.
+This page also shows how to add classes to Markdown images for altering their appearance.

 ![Mountain](assets/images/chase-moyer-730496-unsplash.jpg)